altera-fpga/hls-samples/Tutorials/Tools/use_library/README.md

 The RTL is used when compiling for hardware and simulation, and the C++ model is used when compiling for the FPGA emulator.
 After having created the library file, the function in the library can be called from the SYCL kernel, without the need to know the hardware design or implementation details on underlying functions in the library.

-Given a workable RTL module, one may need to apply some modifications in order to integrate it into oneAPI program.
+Given a workable RTL module, one may need to apply some modifications in order to integrate it into SYCL program.
 1. An RTL module must use a single Avalon® streaming input interface.
 Multiple input signals are allowed, but they must synchronize with a single ready/valid handshake.
 Your RTL library's interface must include a `clock` port, a `resetn` port, and a single Avalon® streaming interface input and single output port (that is: `ivalid`, `ovalid`, `iready`, `oready`).
 Your RTL module may have multiple input data signals, but only a single output.